LIVE WITHOUT HARMING! OPPOSE IMPERIALISM, MILITARISM AND THE CULT OF VIOLENCE

 But we can free ourselves from it with a very powerful little key called:

-The Decalogue of Kindness
+The Dodecalogue of Kindness

 One way to raise awareness is to share these types of messages.